 “I have your back”

 Rochester City Court has ten elected judges on the bench - that's more judges on the than any other local court in Monroe County.
-Right now, six of those judges rotate through the intake part of the Court.
 As you can imagine, each judge has very different ideas about how to oversee their cases.

 “Part 1” is the intake (arraignment) part.
 A judge will sit in Part 1 for about six weeks, during which time every misdemeanor-level offense alleged to have occurred in the City of Rochester will be brought before that same judge for arraignment.
 Once you are arraigned in Part 1, your case will stay with that arraigning judge unless some compelling circumstance arises.

 What does this mean?